simeononsecurity/simeononsecurity.ch/content/articles/secure-coding-standards-for-c-sharp/index.en.md

 _____

-## Secure Coding Standards for C# Frameworks
+## Secure Coding Standards for C Sharp Frameworks

-C# frameworks such as ASP.NET and .NET Core have their secure coding standards.
+C Sharp frameworks such as ASP.NET and .NET Core have their secure coding standards.
 Developers should follow these standards when developing applications using these frameworks.

 ### ASP.NET
 ASP.NET is a popular web framework for C#.
 Here are some secure coding standards for ASP.NET: